airbnb/mavericks/docs/mocking.md

 This offers a sanity check that each mock can be opened and loaded without crashes.

-By default this opens each mock in the `MvRxLauncherTestMocksActivity` activity, but that behavior can be changed via setting a custom intent for `MvRxLauncherTestMocksActivity.provideIntentToTestMock`
+By default this opens each mock in the `MavericksLauncherTestMocksActivity` activity, but that behavior can be changed via setting a custom intent for `MavericksLauncherTestMocksActivity.provideIntentToTestMock`

 The testing offered by this is fairly naive and basic, but could be expanded with future work.